SmolinskiP/PatroCar/readme.md

 Instructions:
 1. Clone this project.
-2. Use build.bat to install envs (i messed some paths, and I don't have the time or inclination to correct it)
+2. Use build.bat to install env (i messed some paths, and I don't have the time or inclination to correct it - .bat fixed it in no time)
+3. Install dependencies (pip install pygame, gymnasium, stable_baselines3)
-3. Cd into Patro_Car directory and run with "python run.py"
+4. Cd into Patro_Car directory and run with "python run.py"

 Environment has few attributes to modify:<br/>
 game_fps (default=300) - if ```python render=True``` define speed of game clock<br/>